wunderdogsw/w2/README.md

 ![Build status](https://api.travis-ci.com/wunderdogsw/w2.svg?branch=master)

 React site with hardcoded content, no ssr, no cms.
 Easily hackable by anybody because everything is hardcoded.
 No need to make complicated UIs for CMS integrations etc.

 ### Usage

+* You need to install our fonts to the src/fonts folder, these can be found in our marketing materials
 * `yarn`
 * `yarn dev` or `yarn dev --open` to magically open in browser
 * Go to [localhost:1234](http://localhost:1234)